History, MA

 Degree Overview

-Students begin with the course HIST 6100 The Art and Craft of History, which addresses methodological and epistemological approaches to the study of history at the graduate level.
-Master of arts candidates concentrate major/minor fields in American, European (including medieval), global histories, or public history in their 30 hours of course work.
-They must also submit a master’s essay to fulfill degree requirements.
+Students begin with the course HIST 6100 History, Theory and Practice, which addresses methodological and epistemological approaches to the study of history at the graduate level.
+Master of arts candidates complete 30 credit hours of course work.
+They also must submit a master’s essay or public history project to fulfill degree requirements.

 Code | Title | Hours |